smnizza/tinkercad-projects/7-Segment Counter with Arduino/README.md

-# Traffic Light Simulation with Arduino (Tinkercad)
+# 7-Segment Counter with Arduino (Tinkercad)

-This project simulates a traffic light system using Arduino Uno in Tinkercad.
-It includes a pedestrian crossing mechanism activated by a push button.
+This project implements a simple counter using Arduino Uno and a 7-segment display in Tinkercad.
+The counter increases or decreases based on button presses.

 ## Components
 - 1 × Arduino Uno R3